DarynHolmes/movies/README.md

 Pockethost was used to host the demo because I have an active account with that provider.

+## Error handling

+There is error handling with requests that retry and there is an error message if the retries fail.
+When this happens a message is shown and user is given the option to retry.

 ## Further steps

 If I had to continue with this project I would make some UI improvements.
 For instance, I would place the pagination at the bottom.
 I would make this and the search field sticky, so they are always visible, even when scrolling.

+The pagination would need to improved and infinite scroll should be considered.

 I would assume there would be new feature requests, such as viewing additional details of a movie.